Brazil surpasses 120,000 Covid deaths - France 24

 Bolsonaro even took what he called the "right-wing" drug himself when he was diagnosed with the virus in July.

-"It's shocking the way (Bolsonaro) has handled this.
-It's not just his denialism....
-He has often crossed the line of disrespecting victims," said political analyst Michael Mohallem of the Getulio Vargas Foundation.
+Experts widely agree the lack of a cohesive message from Brazil's leaders is responsible for the country's failure to "flatten the curve."

-"The number of deaths is scandalously high," he told AFP.
-"I think someday he'll have to pay the price."
+"It's terrible.
+There's been a total lack of coordination by the federal government, which unfortunately is another characteristic of the pandemic in Brazil," said Barcellos.

-The virus has meanwhile spread to more fragile demographic groups and to the interior of the country.
+The virus has meanwhile spread from the first demographic it infected -- wealthy travelers returning from abroad -- to more vulnerable groups and to the interior of the country.

-Impoverished residents of overcrowded favelas, or slums, have been hit especially hard.
+Impoverished residents of overcrowded favelas, or slums, in cities such as Sao Paulo and Rio de Janeiro have been hit especially hard.

 So have indigenous groups in the Amazon rainforest, who have a history of vulnerability to outside diseases.